New York City Federal Criminal Defense Attorney

 Are you accused of a crime in New York and nobody will ever be able to show that you had intent?
 Did federal agents show up at your business or at your residence?
 Were you served a grand jury subpoena or a target letter from the U.S. Attorney’s Office for the Southern District of New York in Manhattan?
 Were you recently arrested on federal charges?
 Is it time to team up with a skilled and experienced New York City federal criminal lawyer that has handled hundreds of federal cases and that does nothing but federal law work?
 Meet NYC Federal Defense Attorney Dr. Nick Oberheiden.
 Unlike most other lawyers that have a diverse criminal practice, Nick dedicates his focus on federal cases with unique success rates.
 This is why media stations and so many clients in New York rely on Nick’s knowledge when it comes to government investigations and federal cases.

-To be clear, don’t call Nick to help you defend drunk driving charges or rescue you from bar fight charges; just call one of the thousands of NYC lawyers specializing in that type of work.
+To be clear, don’t call Nick to help you defend drunk driving charges or rescue you from bar fight charges; just call one of the thousands of New York City federal crimianl defense lawyers specializing in that type of work.
 But do call Nick when your life is on the line because you are unfairly accused of a federal crime or subject to a federal case against the government.

 - Nick Has Defended Hundreds of Federal Investigations